 When's the next product launch?

-Apple on Tuesday sent out press invites for the second fall keynote of 2021.
+Apple sent out press invites on October 12 for the second fall keynote of 2021.
 Titled "Unleashed," the invites were warp speed-themed and featured an AR easter egg that gave off the illusion of traveling through space.

 AirPods 3, AirPods Pro Lite, AirPods Pro 2

 A key accessory to the iPhone, an update to the Airpods lineup was expected to happen during the "California Streaming" special event, but failed to show up.
 However, there is still high confidence that some form of update will take place soon.